rajatkb/STU-NET-Stupid-Neural-Net/README.md

 <b>OBSERVATION:</b> CNN are good at finding important features.
 It found the best feature that would help it correlate to the output classes. :-) Well 86% accuracy with 6 hours training on GTX 960 2GB paid off.
 Though i may try Google Collab.
 Still working on it.
 <b>Youtube link :</b><a href="https://www.youtube.com/watch?v=g2oiNb-_4fQ">https://www.youtube.com/watch?v=g2oiNb-_4fQ</a>
 PS:It can get out of corners at sometime.
 Since i trained it for those data.

-So ya.
+<b>Update 2:</b> Fixed the keys.
+But realised it was using the side walls as guide to move though i never drove like that.
+Maybe found something in the side wall that correlated with the keys.
+Hard to say

+# STUNET v2
+This time we try a new approach.
+I will split the image for the network to look at.
+It will not get the image at once put two halves of it.
+And the network will be forced to not focus on the car anymore and focus on entities like sidelines, markers, white tracks etc hopefully.